Building site inspector Clerk of works, building site supervisor

 Experienced: £27,000 to £40,000

 5. Working hours, patterns and environment

 You'll usually work 35 to 40 hours a week, Monday to Friday.
-You may work weekends or evenings.
+You may work overtime during evenings or weekends.

-You'll split your time between an office and a construction site.
+You'll split your time between an office and outside on the construction site.
 You may need to make inspections from scaffolding or underground, for example in tunnelling works.
 You’ll wear safety gear like a helmet and boots when on site.

-You may need your own transport to travel between sites.
+You’ll usually need your own transport to travel to sites.

 6. Career path and progression